We're the Grizzly Bears!

 Our new class story is 'Diary of a Wimpy Kid' by Jeff Kinney.

-Please note that our PE lessons will take place on Mondays and Wednesdays this term.
+Please note that our PE lessons will take place on Tuesdays and Wednesdays this term.

 Our topics this term